pootrank/rankomatic/README.rst

 Optimality Theory" (2013).
 For the source of his implementation, refer to `the Github repo`_.
 You can find it at www.otorder.com.

-The app is organized loosely according to the recommendations in the `Flask documentation`_.
-The views are implemented using Flask Blueprints for modularity.

 In order to run it, make sure you have pip installed.
 Then clone the repository, run the commands::